akshitashreyash/capstone-AkshitaShreyash-2310110688/README.md

 I plan to execute these steps to complete my project.

-[TODO] Step 1: Ingest and clean lecture notes (PDF/PPTX/TXT) into standard .txt format.
+[DONE] Step 1: Ingest and clean lecture notes (PDF/PPTX/TXT) into standard .txt format.

 [TODO] Step 2: Chunk text and generate embeddings for semantic retrieval.